 But as Toronto’s weight loss coach and a registered dietitian, I have been noticing a different issue working with clients, and this one totally sucks!

 As a fitness professional working at the heart of our hectic city, I interact with many clients throughout the day.
-And SO MANY of them report that they have the exact same symptoms: always tired, difficulty losing weight, constipation, the “blues”, cold hands and feet, and feeling puffy all the time.
-If you are experiencing any of these symptoms, contact me – I always happy to help!
+And SO MANY of them report that they have the exact same symptoms: always tired, difficulty losing weight, constipation, the “blues”, cold hands, and feet, and feeling puffy all the time.
+If you are experiencing any of these symptoms, contact me – I am always happy to help!

 Could this be a coincidence?
 The fitness geek in me demands shedding light on this…

-The bitter truth is that these are very common hypothyroidism symptoms, or in other words, signs of a low functioning thyroid gland.
+The bitter truth is that these are very common hypothyroidism symptoms, or in other words, signs of a low-functioning thyroid gland.

 But, the thyroid does so much more than determining how much weight you are going to lose…